12 Excellent Tips for Safe and Secure Web Browsing in 2021

 When you have a sandbox application installed on your computer, the website you are accessing cannot touch your hard disk, so browsing is more secure.
 Apps are stored in the virtual memory of the sandbox, and once you log out, the memory is also wiped out, without access to your hard disk.

-You should never pass on sensitive details like credit card numbers, passwords to social media sites.
-Also don’t post photos, videos, of yours to suspicious persons on these networks.
+You should never pass on sensitive details like credit card numbers, or passwords to social media sites.
+Also, don’t post photos or videos of yourself to suspicious persons on these networks.
 Social media accounts must also be secure and you should allow maximum privacy in these accounts to browse securely and safely.

 Just like you protect yourself and your family from threats, web browsing is no different.
 Here also, threats tend to lurk in the most unexpected places.
 You should know which website is safe and which is not.
 It is this basic understanding plus some of the factors mentioned above, that will ensure that you browse the World Wide Web with confidence.